josephwilk/mud/README.md

 Focus on immediacy of expression and creation.
 MUD is a layer over Overtone to make live composition more power and immediate.

+#### Goals

 * Its centered around using Supercollider for timing rather than Java.
-* Buffers are the way to communicate.
+* Buffers are the default way to express patterns.
+* Keep it Clojure, support Clojures fns to manipulate patterns.

-## Examples
+## Madeup Examples

+These examples do not exist, they are sketches in code.

 ```clojure
 (use 'mud.core)